canada-ca/design-system/style-guide/index.md

   <h3>7.5 Linking to internal-to-government content</h3>
   <p>In most cases, public-facing content should not link to content that is accessible only through internal government networks.
 Occasionally, the audience for content that is accessible to the public may be primarily internal.</p>
   <p>When a link leads to content available only on internal government networks, write "(accessible only on the Government of Canada network)."</p>
-  <h4>See how the rule for internal-to-government contente applies in French</h4>
+  <h4>See how the rule for internal-to-government content applies in French</h4>
   <ul>
     <li><span lang="fr"><a href="{{ site.urlconception }}/guide-redaction/#wp7-5">7.5 Créer des liens vers du contenu interne</a></span></li>
   </ul>